Nagasawa Community Park

 Historical Significance

-Nagasawa Community Park has an interesting historical background.
-The area was originally developed in the 1870s as the Brotherhood of the New Life, a Utopian community founded by Thomas Lake Harris.
+Beyond its natural beauty, Nagasawa Park has a fascinating story to tell.
+Back in the 1870s, this area was home to the Brotherhood of the New Life, a Utopian community established by Thomas Lake Harris.

-By the early 1900s, Kanaya Nagasawa, one of the earliest Japanese immigrants to the United States, became the owner of 1,500 acres in the Fountaingrove area, which included vineyards and a winery.
-He was known for being a gracious host to many Japanese visitors.
+By the early 1900s, a remarkable man named Kanaya Nagasawa - one of the first Japanese immigrants to America - became the owner of 1,500 acres in the Fountaingrove area.
+His property included vineyards and a winery, and he became known for his hospitality toward Japanese visitors.

-The park was dedicated as Nagasawa Community Park at Fountain Grove in a public ceremony on July 28, 2007, honoring Nagasawa's legacy.
+The park was officially dedicated as Nagasawa Community Park at Fountain Grove during a public ceremony on July 28, 2007, honoring this important figure in local history.

 Recreation